Singer cyclic lattices of type M

 \subsection{Singer Cyclic Lattices of Type $\wt{A}_2$}

-The Singer cyclic lattices of type $\wt{A}_2$ were constructed by Essert in \cite{essert2013geometric}, and classified by Witzel in \cite{witzel2016panel}.
-In \cite{witzel2016panel}, it's shown that there are two non-isomorphic Singer lattices of type $\wt{A}_2$ and order $2$.
-We construct these lattices: \begin{enumerate}[label=(\arabic*)] \item Take the gluing matrix $\cM$ of type $\wt{A}_2$ shown in \autoref{fig:glueingdataA22}.
+The Singer cyclic lattices of type $\wt{A}_2$ were constructed in \cite{essert2013geometric}, and classified in \cite{witzel2016panel}.
+In \cite{witzel2016panel}, it is shown that there are two non-isomorphic Singer lattices of type $\wt{A}_2$ and order $2$.
+Let us construct these lattices within our framework of Weyl graphs: \begin{enumerate}[label=(\arabic*)] \item Take the gluing matrix $\cM$ of type $\wt{A}_2$ shown in \autoref{fig:glueingdataA22}.
 Put $a=a_{st}$, $b=a_{tu}$, and $c=a_{us}$.
 Notice that we only need to include one $L$-cycle in the presentation.
-From \autoref{mainmain}, we obtain,
+From \autoref{mainmain}, we obtain

 \item Take the gluing matrix $\cM'$ of type $\wt{A}_2$ shown in \autoref{fig:glueingdataA222}.
 Put $a=a_{st}$, $b=a_{tu}$, and $c=a_{us}$.
-Then,
+Then

 \end{enumerate}